SpektraSystems/Red-Hat-Modernize-Apps/03-mono-to-micro-part-1.md

 In our case we will implement the health check logic in a REST endpoint and let Quarkus publish that logic on the `/health` endpoint for use with OpenShift.

-**Add `quarkus-smallrye-health` fraction**
+**Add `quarkus-smallrye-health` extension**

 First, from the CodeReady Workspaces File Explorer, open the modernize-apps/inventory/pom.xml file.

-Quarkus includes the `smallrye-health` fraction which automatically adds health check infrastructure to your application when it is included as a fraction in the project.
-Open the file to insert the new dependencies into the `pom.xml` file at the `<!-- Add monitor fraction-->` marker:
+Quarkus includes the `smallrye-health` extension which automatically adds health check infrastructure to your application when it is included as a Extension in the project.
+Open the file to insert the new dependencies into the `pom.xml` file at the `<!-- Add monitor extension-->` marker:

 ~~~xml
   <dependency>